freebsd/crochet/README.md

   include a tweaked kernel configuration as part of a board definition.

 * Package Installation.
+Pkgng packages can be installed using option PackageInit <repository>
-I would like to support option Package <name>
+    option Package <name>
-  for installing a package from a pkgng repository.
-Fortunately, the new pkgng tools (mostly) provide the necessary support; there are just a few minor bugs and small features needed for this to work really well: Ask on one of the mailing lists if you'd like to help extend pkgng to fully handle cross-architecture pkg installs.
+  assuming you have a suitable pkgng repository.
+Cross-installs mostly work; there are a few minor bugs in the pkgng tools that are being actively worked on.

+  It should be possible to support pkg_add for same-architecture installs, though this requires tricky chroot games to get right.

 * Swap.
 The script should allow you to specify a swap size and automatically adjust the disk layout accordingly.
 For now, we